21.3.22

 on Fabriano Hot Press Watercolor Paper

 The composition of 'Garden Dance' was traced from a design used in two previous artworks... links below.
-I thought it perfect subject to play around with the new Holbein acrylic gouache wanting to get into more smooshing, layering, and mark-making texture aiming for a feeling of movement and life in my garden.
+It was a perfect subject to experiment with the new Holbein acrylic gouache, as I wanted to explore more smooshing, layering, and mark-making textures, aiming for a sense of movement and life in my garden.

 Paper Cut Light Box